alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

-Configure IPv4 address WAN interface via DHCP?: y Configure IPv6 address WAN interface via DHCP6?: n Enter the new WAN IPv6 address: (press enter for none)
+Configure IPv4 address WAN interface via DHCP?: y Configure IPv6 address WAN interface via DHCP6?: n Enter the new WAN IPv6 address: (press enter for none) Do you want to revert to HTTP as the webConfigurator protocol?: y
 ```
 The WAN interface will now have an IP address received from DHCP via the NAT node